reddvid/my-hugo-site/content/post/2021/06/obs-27-is-here/index.md

 I use OBS Studio together with <a class="link" href="https://streamelements.com/" target="_blank">StreamElements</a> OBS Live to simplify my stream setup to Facebook Gaming.
 I now have 1,019 followers (as of this writing) and why not check me out there?
 Maybe talk about gaming, life, or programming? <a class="link" href="https://fb.gg/RedDavidGG/" target="_blank">RedDavidGG on Facebook Gaming</a>

 I dedicate the starwall page for my stars-sender.
-Thanks and make sure to check out OBS Studio’s latest release <a class="link" href="https://obsproject.com/" target="_blank">here.</a>
+Thanks and make sure to check out OBS Studio's latest release <a class="link" href="https://obsproject.com/" target="_blank">here.</a>